 Bid adjustments and Target ROAS

 Bid adjustments allow you to show your ads more or less frequently based on where, when, and how people search.
-Because Target ROAS helps optimize your bids based on real-time data, your existing bid adjustments are not used.
-There is one exception: You can still set mobile bid adjustments of -100%.
-Note that you don’t need to remove bid adjustments—they just won’t be used.
+Because Target ROAS helps optimize your bids based on real-time data, your existing bid adjustments aren't used.
+There is one exception: You can still set device bid adjustments of -100%.

 Your target ROAS is the average conversion value (for example, revenue) you'd like to get for each dollar you spend on ads.
 Keep in mind that the target ROAS you set may influence the conversion volume you get.
 For example, setting a target that's too high may limit the amount of traffic your ads may get.